The side of the Radcliffe Camera through a black gate

 The allocation of graduate supervision for this course is the responsibility of the Oxford Cognitive Therapy Centre.
 Small group supervision takes place weekly, prior to teaching on Friday mornings.

+Supervisors include Oxford Cognitive Therapy Centre core staff and associates.
 It is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
-A supervisor may be found outside the Oxford Cognitive Therapy Centre.

 Assessment

-• take an active part in teaching and supervision sessions, and carry out CBT with the required number of patients;
+• take an active part in teaching and supervision sessions by attending all teaching sessions and actively participating in live practice, and complete a course of CBT with a minimum of three patients;

-• term one: complete a clinical assessment report;
+• complete a clinical assessment report in term one;

-• term two: complete a case report of one treated case; and
+• complete a case report of one treated case in term two; and

 • submit audio/video recordings of CBT sessions for formative and summative assessment in both terms.